-Appendix 3: Tackling marine litter in the PERSGA region
+Appendix 3: Examples of stakeholders tackling marine litter in the PERSGA region

 Initiatives by NGOs and private companies to prevent and remove marine litter in the PERSGA region have already started.
 Some of these are described at the following websites.